 “A bearing is essentially the direction you want to go from where you are [located].
 So once you have determined a point on the map and have taken a bearing to get there, all you need to do is keep your compass out and check it fairly frequently to make sure you’re still headed in that direction,” said Dicken.
-Brunton’s compasses all come with a neck lanyard so your compass can be easily accessible to take the bearing.
+Brunton’s compasses all come with a neck lanyard, so your compass can be easily accessible to take the bearing.

 There is a direction of travel arrow at the plate’s front end on the compass to take the bearing.
 The line that comes off the compass housing is the index line.
-The index line and the direction of travel arrow are the same line if connected.
+The index line and the direction of the travel arrow are the same line if connected.

-Holding the compass mid-chest level parallel to the ground, point the direction of travel arrow toward a landmark, like a tree or a boulder in your direction of travel.
+Holding the compass mid-chest level parallel to the ground, point the direction of the travel arrow toward a landmark, like a tree or a boulder, in your direction of travel.
 Then turn the compass housing until the red magnetic needle is in the red orienting arrow.
 Put the red in the shed.

 The degree number that lines up with your direction of travel index line is the “bearing” for your direction of travel.
-This process is how you take a bearing to some landmark that you have identified as your direction of travel.
+This process is how you take a bearing to some landmark you have identified as your direction of travel.
 For example, if your direction of travel is northeast, your bearing would read 45 degrees.

 Take a bearing from your destination back to your starting point

 When you arrive at your destination or a landmark, you may want to know the direction back to where you started.
 The direction back would be the opposite direction on your compass rose.